 Let’s consider some pitfalls around Machine Learning (ML).
 Even though the risks can be similar to other digital initiatives, they usually scale widely and are more difficult to mitigate due to an increased complexity of systems.
 They require additional traceability and can be more difficult to explain.

 There are two crucial elements to overcome these challenges and build trustworthy AI:

 1) Domain knowledge combined with AI expertise

-AI experts and data scientists are often at the forefront of ethical decision-making: detecting bias, building feedback loops, running anomaly detection to avoid data poisoning – in applications that may have far reaching consequences for humans.
+AI experts and data scientists are often at the forefront of ethical decision-making.
+They detect bias, build feedback loops, and run anomaly detection to avoid data poisoning.
+All to control applications that may have far reaching consequences for humans.
 They should not be left alone in this critical endeavor.

 To select a valuable use case, choose and clean the data, test the model, and control its behavior, you need both data scientists and domain experts.

 For example, take the task of predicting the weekly HVAC (Heating, Ventilation, and Air Conditioning) energy consumption of an office building.
 The combined expertise of data scientists and field experts enables the selection of key features in designing relevant algorithms, such as the impact of outside temperatures on different days of the week (a cold Sunday has a different effect than a cold Monday).
 This approach ensures a more accurate forecasting model and provides explanations for consumption patterns.

 Therefore, if unusual conditions occur, user-validated suggestions for relearning can be incorporated to improve system behavior and avoid models biased with overrepresented data.
 Domain expert’s input is key for explainability and bias avoidance.